Technus/TME1/README.md

 Instead due to lack of time performace to some extent can be expected thanks to `Virtualizing UI controls`.
 Which were used before specification update.

-Troughout the solution there is many `Fin-s` but no fish.
+Troughout the solution there are many `Fin-s` but no fish.
-It is how the result pattern is called in the library.
-(It also has `Result` but from documentation it is a public class only for internal use...)
+It is how the result pattern is called in the external library.
+(It also has `Result` but for internal use only...)

 # Projects in solution